 Certified Recovery Peer Advocate

-The Certified Recovery Peer Advocate (CRPA) training program is delivered in partnership with Queensborough Community College and prepares participants to become CRPAs.
+The Certified Recovery Peer Advocate (CRPA) training program is delivered in partnership with Queensborough Community College and Bronx Community College and prepares participants to become CRPAs.
 CRPAs have personal experience with substance abuse issues, and draw from that experience to support people in recovery.
 During this part-time, two-month program, participants will be prepared to pass the CRPA certification exam and learn skills for the job.
-After completing the program, graduates will interview for full-time opportunities with employers hiring for this new position.
-CRPAs make approximately $17/hour.
-Learn more.
+CRPAs in New York City make approximately $35,000 annually.
+Applications for this program are currently closed.
+Learn more about the CRPA training program.